Apple Debuts Streaming Video, Payment Card And News Subscription Services

 Apple did not announce a price for the new service.

-Apple TV+ will include original programming, debuting this fall, including The Morning Show, a show starring Jennifer Anniston, Reese Witherspoon and Steve Carell; Little America, a series about the immigrant experience with actor and comedian Kumail Nanjiani; and Little Voice, a series by director J.J.
+Apple TV+ will include original programming, debuting this fall, including The Morning Show, a show starring Jennifer Aniston, Reese Witherspoon and Steve Carell; Little America, a series about the immigrant experience with actor and comedian Kumail Nanjiani; and Little Voice, a series by director J.J.
 Abrams starring singer Sara Bareilles.
 And Oprah Winfrey is working on two documentaries for the service — one about sexual harassment in the workplace, another on mental health.

 Apple is entering a crowded and growing video streaming field.
 More companies are set to launch services this year — including Disney and AT&T, which owns Time Warner.